 If you have a peanut or nut allergy, the best alternative would be sunflower seed butter.
 It mimics the texture of peanut butter and also pairs beautifully with the white chocolate.

 With all of this said, if you have no dietary issues and can tolerate milk/dairy, by all means, use standard white chocolate chips.
-Like any baking chocolate, the more expensive the baking chocolate is, the better quality and taste is.
+Like any baking chocolate, the more expensive the baking chocolate is, the better the quality and taste are.

-For all my vegan and dairy free friends who have suffered FOMO when seeing Reese’s White Chocolate Peanut Butter Cups- You now have NO excuses not to indulge in them too.
+For all my keto, vegan, sugar-free and dairy free friends who have suffered FOMO when seeing Reese’s White Chocolate Peanut Butter Cups- You now have NO excuses not to indulge in them too.